gearnode/erl-jose/doc/handbook.md

 collected key a trust decision is done by querying the [certificate store](#certificate-store) and the [key store](#key-store).

-**Note:** when the alg refer to a symetric key all collected key are evaluate as not trustable to avoid any security issue.
+**Note:** when the alg refer to a symetric key all collected keys are evaluate as not trustable to not allow JWS crafting by an attaker.

 ### Key selections
 TODO